Our Complete Backpacking Checklist

 Hat/Beanie

-A brimmed hat is nice for keeping sun off your face during the day, and a warm beanie is a must for when the sun goes down!
+A brimmed hat is nice for keeping the sun off your face during the day, and a warm beanie is a must for when the sun goes down!

 Warm Gloves